 - Demonstrate professional, culturally appropriate behavior in the Xicotepec environment.

 - As part of a team and, upon occasion, as a team leader, perform tasks and make necessary adjustments to complete the Xicotepec projects.

 - As a member of a team, develop and deliver a written report and public presentation that describes, documents, evaluates and reflects on achievement of course learning goals (including personal and professional growth), the team’s process and service project.

 Click here for more information on service projects from past semesters.

-This course will count as MPH elective credit and will fulfill the undergraduate experiential-learning requirement for Public health majors upon completion of the course.
+This course counts as MPH elective credit and can fulfill the undergraduate experiential-learning requirement for public health majors upon completion of the course.
 Students must apply and be accepted to enroll in this course.